At a glance: Measure the incremental lift generated by retargeting campaigns.

 - In your initial experiments, consider using an audience split only between a single network and a control group.
 This makes it less likely that comparisons will be made among 2 or more networks for which different lift calculations are used.

-When evaluating the validity of Incrementality experiments, sound scientific methodology requires that we consider statistical significance (the level of certainty that the lift result isn't due to random events or chance).
+When evaluating the validity of Incrementality experiments, sound scientific methodology requires that we consider statistical significance (the level of confidence that the lift result isn't due to random events or chance).

 On the Incrementality dashboard, significance is reported as a percentage for each media source: